loadsmart/culture/careers/eng-manager.md

 - Lead the efforts of helping the team [gel](https://www.macmillandictionary.com/us/dictionary/american/gel_2) better, while also guaranteeing individuals feel like they are part of a safe group
 - Provide opportunities for team members to grow in their careers, being available to guide them through your experiences
 - Effectively delegate tasks to ICs and/or Tech Leads - that were agreed upon - so that they can grow without being swamped
-- Act to resolve conflicts in the team that could not be resolved by the team members themselves
+- Act to resolve conflicts in the team that the team members themselves could not resolve
-- Rethink team structure if team has grown too big
+- Rethink team structure if the team has grown too big

 ## Line management

 - Approve time-off requests
 - Review compensation of team members with upper engineering management
-- Do weekly or bi-weekly 1:1 meetings in a regular basis with team members
+- Do weekly or bi-weekly 1:1 meetings regularly with team members
-- Constantly provide feedbacks on team members' work, and also do it formally through quarterly check-ins
+- Constantly provide feedback on team members' work, and also do it formally through quarterly check-ins
 - Work with HR on a plan when disciplinary and/or performance issues may occur
 - Work with ICs on their promotion packet in case you agree with sponsoring them